The National collection of photographs and illustrations of Australia's flora.

 Another reason to contribute is that it can lead to significant tax concessions for the donor.

-Donations of collections of 100 or more photographs to the Index may be eligible for concessions under the Cultural Gifts Program, an Australian Government taxation incentives scheme.
+Donations of collections of 100 or more 35 mm slides to the Index may be eligible for concessions under the Cultural Gifts Program, an Australian Government taxation incentives scheme.

 Assessors take into account the rarity of the plant, the reliability of the identification and the quality of the photographs.